spapiernik/project-euler-solutions/README.md

 ## How to Run Solutions

 Each solution is written in Python.
-You can run a specific solution by executing the corresponding file in the `src` directory:
+You can run a specific solution by executing the corresponding file in the `docs_src` directory:

 ```bash
 python docs_src/001.py